JoseanMeonez/Biller/README.md

 if you want. <br>

 ### Cliente, Usuario: <br>
-This its the model that will execute the queries in the serverside, soon i'll update it to PDO this to make more secure the site.
+This its the model that will execute the queries <br>
+in the serverside, soon i'll update it to PDO this <br>
+to make more secure the site. <br>

 ### ErrorController: <br>
 This class help me to show error layouts when i <br>